 If you use my printable calendars you can store your bills in a special folder or envelope.

 Add regular monthly Bills: Go ahead and put in all of your regular monthly bills like rent, if they are regularly the same amount and due on the same day every month.

-3. Note important details: Write the amount paid (if necessary) the date that you made the payment, and the check number in RED pen.
+Write the amount paid (if necessary) the date that you made the payment, and the check number in RED pen.
 (Using a red pen makes it easy to quickly look at your calendar and see what’s been paid.)
-You can also write in any other notes that might be important; if the payment is late, overdue or if there is a credit on the account.
+You can also write in any other notes that might be important.
+If the payment is late, overdue, or if there is a credit on the account.

-1. Visual: I love that when you glance at the calendar it is easy to see what bills have been paid and what bills are unpaid.
-I’m a visual learner so by seeing the red ink and crossed out bill I’m more likely to remember that the bill is all set.
+I love that when I glance at the calendar I know what needs to be done.
+It is easy to see what bills have been paid and what bills are unpaid.
+I’m a visual learner so seeing the red ink and crossed-out bill I’m more likely to remember that the bill is all set.

-3. Simple: This method is an excellent and simple way to keep track of your monthly bills.
-There are many excellent computer based or cloud based systems.
-It’s refreshing to find a paper based system that is truly simple.
+This method is an excellent and simple way to keep track of your monthly bills.
+There are many excellent computer-based or cloud-based systems.
+It’s refreshing to find a paper-based system that is truly simple.
 An added benefit is that it’s easy to look back after a year and get a snapshot of how you spent your money so you can budget accordingly.
-This may not be a high tech solution for organizing your bills but it’s simple and always right there!
+This may not be a high-tech solution for organizing your bills but it’s simple and always right there!

 If you’re looking for a simple solution to organize your bills this might be your solution.
 It’s easy to get set up and get started; give it a try.